 How to Turn a Profit

-The number one essential for making money on the forex market is proper risk management.
+The number one essential for making money in the forex market is proper risk management.
 This is true in the case of every single approach, including day trading.
 Keep your risk at 1% to achieve the best results.
 For example, if your account is a 5,000-dollar one, you shouldn’t lose more than 50 dollars at a time.

 A reliable day trading strategy should always contain an adequate win rate assessment, as well as one for the risk to reward ratio involved.
 The former is easy to calculate because it basically refers to how many trades are winning ones out of a total of 100.
-Thus, if you make a profit from 60, your rate will be of 60%.
+Thus, if you make a profit from 60, your rate will be 60%.
 Anything over 50% is sought-after.

 As for the latter, it is determined after analyzing how much capital is put at risk.
 For example, if you lose 10 pips, but win 15 in return, then your trades will be profitable even if your rate is barely at the 50% threshold.
 Thus, many day traders strive to make more pips on their winning trades so that they have some leeway.

 Of course, the higher your win rate, the more flexible the ratio is as well.
-Reverse the situation, and a beneficial risk to reward ratio means that you can afford to lose a couple extra trades than you could otherwise.
+Reverse the situation, and a beneficial risk to reward ratio means that you can afford to lose a couple of extra trades than you could otherwise.
 In order to turn profits, you must aim for the ideal balance between these at all times.

 Nevertheless, the market sometimes doesn’t make sense in spite of your most suitable predictions.
-It can be illogical, volatile and downright choppy at times, which means that failures are bound to take place from time to time.
+It can be illogical, volatile, and downright choppy at times, which means that failures are bound to take place from time to time.
 For this reason, having realistic expectations is essential for your strategy.

 Even the most notorious players in the field have had their fair share of downfalls.
 One of the most famous traders in the world, Bill Lipschutz, lost a lot of money in a bad trade due to poor risk management.
 But then he took the experience and saw it as a learning opportunity.
 Nowadays, he is one of the most respected investors in the world.